Blackburn

-A former mill town, textiles have been produced in Blackburn since the middle of the 13th century, when wool was woven in people's houses in the domestic system.
+A former mill town, Blackburn has been the site of textile production since the mid-13th century, when wool was woven in people's houses in the domestic system.
 Flemish weavers who settled in the area in the 14th century helped to develop the woollen cottage industry.
 The most rapid period of growth and development in Blackburn's history coincided with the industrialisation and expansion of textile manufacturing.

 Blackburn's textile sector fell into decline from the mid-20th century and subsequently faced similar challenges to other post-industrial northern towns, including deindustrialisation, economic deprivation and housing problems.
 Blackburn has had significant investment and redevelopment since 1958 through government funding and the European Regional Development Fund.

 History

 Toponymy

-The origins of the name has been suggested that it may be a combination of the River Blakewater, and an Old English word "burn", meaning stream.
-Local author William Abram cited the ancient name as Blake Burne in his 1877 book, Parish of Blackburn, County of Lancaster: A History of Blackburn, Town and Parish.
+The origins of the name are uncertain.
+It has been suggested that it may be a combination of the River Blakewater, and an Old English word "burn", meaning stream.
+Local author William Abram, in his 1877 history of the town and parish, cited the ancient name as Blake Burne.
 Abram also confirms that the region, later known as the Blackburn Hundred, was known as Blakeburneshyre.
-Blackburn was recorded in the Domesday Book as Blacheborne in 1086.
+Blackburn was recorded in Domesday Book (1086) as Blacheburne and Blacheburn.
 By the time of John Speed's map of 1610, the spelling of the town was Blackburn, while the region was Blackburne.
 There is anecdotal speculation that the name of the town may simply mean "black burn", or "black stream".